stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 deployment-backupsession   deployment-backup     Succeeded   21s
 ```

 We can see from the above output that the instant backup session has succeeded.
-Now, we will verify that the backed up data has been stored in the backend.
+Now, we are going to verify that the backed up data has been stored in the backend.

 **Verify Backup:**